askeladdenco/eslint-config-askeladden/README.md

 ## Quick start

-Depending on your project, add one of these to your `.eslintrc` file:
+Depending on your project, add one of these to your `.eslintrc` file, located in the root directory:

 - **Pure JS:** `@askeladden/eslint-config-askeladden`
 - **React JS:** `@askeladden/eslint-config-askeladden/react-recommended`